Double Chocolate Chip Muffins

 When I was a kid, I thought only girls drank milk.

 This belief was almost certainly born from our dinnertime ritual: my mom would ask my sisters and I what we wanted to drink as we sat down to dinner.
-As we came to the table and sat in a row on the homemade wood (railway-tie, in fact) benches, she would say, “milk or water?” and usually we’d say milk, because it was more interesting than water, if not by much.
-My dad didn’t like milk.
+As we came to the table and sat in a row on the homemade wood (railway-tie, in fact) benches, she would say, “milk or water?” and usually we’d say milk, because it was more interesting than water.
+But my dad didn’t like milk.
 So most nights the four of us (two sisters, my mom and I) would drink milk while my dad had water.
+Which is how preconceived notions about things come to be.

 I bought a jug of particularly delicious organic 2% milk the other day – unconsciously spurred, I think, by that batch of browned butter blondies.
 And though I rarely drink milk by the glass, the pairing was irresistible.
 My fridge, which is making sounds that indicate it’s slowly dying, got incredibly cold in one spot, freezing my herbs and almost turning the milk into slurpee.
 Since then I have been fixated on anything that goes well with icy cold milk – a bowl of Corn Flakes in bed, cookies, oatmeal.